tomedegroot/study-material/LPIC102/topic-107-administrative-tasks.md

 Differences between cron and anacron:

-1. No command, everything is specified in */etc/anacrontab*
+1. Everything is specified in */etc/anacrontab*
 2. Everything is run as root
 3. Max granularity is 1 day instead of 1 minut
 4. Jobs are run consecutively